stanley-gu/qual/proposal.md

 knowledge of the mechanisms at work.

 Dipyridamole combined with ARA is expected to have synergistic effects.
-Adenosine and adenosine analogs have been shown to be rapidly be absorbed by the body. [@Zannikos2001] Dipyridamole should have little affect alone, since there is expected to be little adenosine production in CD73 -/- cells.
+Adenosine and adenosine analogs [@Zannikos2001] have been shown to be rapidly be absorbed by the body.
+Dipyridamole should have little affect alone, since there is expected to be little adenosine production in CD73 -/- cells.
 However, it can be expected to greatly increase the extracellular half-life of ARA, providing more capacity for adenosine signaling.
 ARA with lansoprazole may only be additive in combination.
 ARA should reduce the amount of TNAP expression, leaving lansoprasole with fewer enzymes to inhibit.
 This mutually exclusive mechanism suggests that a Bliss independence model could be a good fit.
 However, if synergy is discovered between ARA and any other compound, it may indicate that ARA is actually affecting other calcification regulatory networks, which would help direct future research efforts in elucidating the role of adenosine signaling.

 ## Specific Aim 3

 ### Strategy and Rationale

-This PD dose-effect model will be directly coupled with the concentrations in the effect compartment within a PK model.
-The general modeling approach that is adopted in this proposal is to start as simple as reasonable and expand in response to new data that suggests a more complicated system would be appropriate.
-A single compartment PK model would be used as a starting point, however, ACDC symptoms manifest in the peripheral regions of patients, which suggest that perhaps a two-compartment model may be used if it significantly fits the experimental data better (Figure \ref{fig:pkpd}).
+This Aim proposes to harness the mechanistic exploration in Aim 1 and Aim 2 to provide results for treating ACDC in a living organism.
+Leading up to Aim 3, mechanistic knowledge on disease progression and therapeutic strategies will build, thus increasing confidence in the efficacy of the treatments and increasing efficiency of the research plan.
+For example, it may be discovered that dipyridamole alone has negligible PD effect, but show significant synergy when combined with an ARA.
+Thus, when the experimental resource expenditure reaches higher level for *in vivo* experimentation, the dipyridamole alone strategy will be lower priority than its use in a combination therapy.

+The major steps in this Aim are to establish a viable animal disease model, optimize a dosing strategy using PK experiment data, and then finally demonstrate and quantify efficacy.

+CD73 knockout mice will naturally be the initial choice in building a disease model.
+While MVC has not been observed in CD73 -/- mice [@Castrop2004], the initial mouse study was performed several years before CD73 was implicated in ectopic calcification.
+Significantly elevated levels of serum TNAP were noted in the mice, which is consistent with the hypothesis TNAP overexpression leading to PP~i~ depletion.
+Osteoporosis-like trabecular bone weakening has also been reported in CD73 -/- mice [@Takedachi2012], which suggests there may indeed be some dysregulation of mineralization.
+Furthermore, ENPP1 and ABCC6 knock mice have been confirmed to exhibit phenotypes that mirror the matching conditions in humans.
+Considering the relatively less severe phenotype associated with CD73 dysfunction, and significantly longer time before onset of symptoms make it possible that this phenotype was initially overlooked.
+Therefore, this part of the research will begin by characterizing the ACDC associated phenotype in CD73 knockout mice.

+PK modeling will be performed using the animal model, administering dosage of the compound and measuring serum and dialysate levels and using nonlinear optimization algorithms to fit parameters to the PK model.
+The PK model will be used to create an integrated PK-PD model using the PD models developed in Aim 2 (Figure \ref{pkpd-derendorf}).

 \begin{SCfigure}
 	\centering